 Once you have a good internal list, you can apply your findings towards building a list with similar criteria for renting or purchasing.
 These lists are a great way to reach new prospects.
 In addition to the house list you have just built, there are essentially four types of mailing lists:

-Targeted demographic lists: These list let you find any type of person you want to target, searching for things such as age, gender, geographic location, income level, and number of children in the home.
+Targeted demographic lists: This list lets you find any type of person you want to target, searching for things such as age, gender, geographic location, income level, and the number of children in the home.
 It lets you narrow your search to a very specific profile.
-These lists are the most common type for a small business to start with because they tend to be the most cost effective to acquire.
+These lists are the most common type for a small business to start with because they tend to be the most cost-effective to acquire.
 Examples include:

 Whatever type of list you want to purchase or rent, it is important to use a reputable list company.
 There are three primary questions to ask that will help you assess whether they are a good company to use: